BorisVelichkov/fmi-irkd-kdd-2021/cudf_GPU_dataframes_RostislavStoyanov26321/README.md

 Slides and notebooks for the cuDF presentation, presented in "Knowledge Discovery in Data course".

-**Note: Notebooks are made to run in Colab, if running locally ensure you have the necessary libraries(cudf, pandas) installed and don't run the section that installs libraries.**
+**Note: Notebooks are designed to be run in Colab, if running locally ensure you have the necessary libraries(cudf, pandas) installed and don't run the section that installs libraries.**

 Credit for the notebooks, goes to the original creators(original notebooks are contained [here](https://github.com/rapidsai-community/notebooks-contrib/tree/branch-0.14/conference_notebooks/SCIPY_2019/cudf), Scipy conference video can be found [here](https://www.youtube.com/watch?v=kQ6UWd9t2Go)), only slight modifications have been made.